Holmgang

 Holmgang (holmganga, hólmganga, Danish and holmgang, holmgång) is a duel practiced by early medieval Scandinavians.
 It was a legally recognized way to settle disputes.

 The name holmgang (literally "holm-going") may derive from the combatants' dueling on a small island, or holm, as they do in the saga of Egill Skallagrímsson, alternatively figuratively in reference to an arena.

 At least in theory, anyone offended could challenge the other party to holmgang regardless of their differences in social status.
 This could be a matter of honor, ownership or property, demand of restitution or debt, legal disagreement or intention to help a wife or relative or avenge a friend.

 Holmgangs were fought 3–7 days after the challenge.
 If the person challenged did not turn up for the holmgang, the other man was considered just in his challenge.
 If the offended party did not turn up for the holmgang, they were deemed niðingr, and could have been sentenced to outlawry.
 In effect, if someone was unwilling or unable to defend their claim, they had no honor.
 Sometimes a capable warrior volunteered to fight in the place of a clearly outclassed friend.

+Holmgangs do not seem to have been limited to one-on-one duels, but instead could feature many combatants on each side, as long as the numbers were equal.

 The 13th-century Västgötalagen (Westrogothic law), is a fragment from an unknown late Viking Age law document from Västergötland, Sweden, which stipulates the conditions for a type of judicial duel, either referring to holmgang or einvigi (trial by combat):

 If someone speaks insults to another man ("You're not the like of a man, and not a man in your chest!" – "I'm a man like you!"), they shall meet where three roads meet.
 If he who has spoken comes and not the insulted one, then he shall be as he's been called: no right to swear oaths, no right to bear witness, may it concern man or woman.

 If the insulted one comes and not he who has spoken, then he shall cry "Niðingr!" three times and make a mark in the ground, and he is worse who spoke what he dared not keep.

 Now both meet fully armed: if the insulted one falls, the compensation is half a weregild; if he who has spoken falls, insults are the worst, the tongue the head's bane, he shall lie in a field of no compensation.